seanorama/masterclass/security-advanced/README.md

   - Service Type: `HDFS`
   - Resource Name: `/sales`

-- Notice you can see details of all the requests made for /sales directory:
+- Notice you can see the history/details of all the requests made for /sales directory:
   - created by hadoopadmin
   - initial request by sales1 user was denied
   - subsequent request by sales1 user was allowed (once the policy was created)